UP State Journal of Otorhinolaryngology and Head and Neck Surgery

 INSTRUCTIONS TO AUTHORS FOR PREPAIRING AND SUBMITTING MANUSCRIPT

-The Editorial board of UP journal of Otolaryngology Head and Neck Surgery welcomes papers from ENT specialists and our colleagues from other specialties working in the field of Otolaryngology to submit their work in the following categories
+The Editorial board of UP State Journal of Otorhinolaryngology and Head and Neck Surgery welcomes papers from ENT specialists and our colleagues from other specialties working in the field of Otolaryngology to submit their work in the following categories

 - Research papers